If you are thinking about writing for us, we suggest that you phone the Editor on 03 9320 1005 or email the editor with your ideas before you start.

 Gain CPD recognition

 AASW members whose articles are published in the practice section of Social Work Focus can claim time spent to research and prepare these towards their CPD requirements, specifically Category 3.
-We accept up to 10 articles in line with each issue’s social work in practice theme.
+We accept up to five articles in line with each issue’s social work in practice theme.

 Write for us

 - Social work in practice articles are to be either 650 words (one page) or 1300 words (two pages), including your 50-word professional biography.
 As Social Work Focus is a professional magazine (not a journal) your article should not be academic in nature.
 It should focus on the theme of each issue, engage readers and share knowledge.
 While authors do not need to be members of the AASW or social workers, articles must be relevant to social work practice.
 They can be about professional experiences, employer-driven initiatives, research projects or discoveries, career achievements, innovative practice, professional development, client stories and more.
 If referring to a source, describe it rather than add it as a citation.
 You can include one hyperlink in each article and should include a short introductory paragraph at the top of the document.
 Articles must not have been published in print or online previously, including as a blog post.

 - Industry news articles are to be up to 300 words and provide information on one topic relevant to social workers.
 These items may include news about a social worker award ceremony, an event or initiative of an AASW accredited school of social work or a conference, scholarship, grant or new resource such as a book or blog.
 Keep in mind the publishing dates of the magazine to ensure your news is as current as possible.

 - Vale notices/obituaries remembering AASW members who have died are welcomed.
 They must be up to 400 words, including the birth and death dates of the social worker and a 50-word author biography, and must be accompanied by a high-resolution photo of the subject (2 MB or 300 x 300 dpi).
 No author photo is required.